Hello and Welcome to

 Presidential Youth Debate!

-Senators Obama and McCain have answered the 14 previously unanswered questions young Americans themselves chose as most important to them, including, for the first time in history, two questions submitted and chosen by 13-17 year-old "Future Voters" as their two greatest concerns.
+Senators Obama and McCain have provided their 2-minutes-max answers to the 14 previously unanswered questions young Americans themselves chose as most important, including, for the first time in history, two questions submitted and chosen by 13-17 year-old "Future Voters" as their two greatest concerns.
 The Walden Presidential Youth Debate gives young Americans the answers they need to vote for the future they want, and Americans of all ages their last look at where the candidates stand on the same issues before Election Day.

 Click the individual videos below to watch the candidates' responses to particular questions.
 All candidates who met participation criteria set forth by The Appleseed Citizens' Task Force On Fair Debates were welcomed to participate.
-The debate video and its transcript will be available here for a full year, thanks to the debate host, Walden University.
+The full-length debate video [Duration 43:30] and its transcript will be available here for a full year, thanks to the debate host, Walden University.

 Enjoy the videos and let us know what you think - and don't forget to click "share" below each video answer to help us inspire informed voting nationwide.
 Thanks...